hpi-epic/gpucsl/docs/Public-api.md

 ### Returns

-The CPDAG that results from causal structure learning on your data, the separation sets, the maximum p values and some times regarding the execution of the pc algorithm.
+The CPDAG that results from causal structure learning on your data, the separation sets, the maximum p values, and time measurements for the skeleton discovery and edge orientation of the pc algorithm, as well as time measurement for the execution of the kernels.

 ### Return Value
 - PCResult